SolaceLabs/docker-qpid-proton/README.md

 ### Publishing Docker Images

-To publish local docker docker-qpid-proton images to Docker hub use the `docker_image/sh publish` command.
+To publish local docker docker-qpid-proton images to Docker hub use the `docker_image.sh publish` command.

 Publish Steps:
 1. clone this repository